NidsC/Financial-Analysis/README.md

   Usage
   Clone the file and open the ScoreDCS in PyCharm or Spyder Edit the tickers list in the script to include your desired LSE stock tickers (e.g. "HSBA.L", "BP.L"), then run.
+  OR
   Run the following command in terminal. python ScoreDCS.py

-  ▎ Note: Data is pulled live from Yahoo Finance via yfinance.
-Missing or unavailable data for a metric defaults to a ▎ neutral mid-range score rather than failing the stock entirely.
+  Note: Data is pulled live from Yahoo Finance via yfinance.
+Missing or unavailable data for a metric defaults to a neutral mid-range score rather than failing the stock entirely.